 I look up.

-It’s warm and I feel immersed into the balmy weather.
+It’s warm and I feel immersed in the balmy weather.
 Midday… April, maybe May.

-I pass the corner of the Ingineer’s Shop and walk along the street that takes me to our place.
+I pass the corner of the Engineer’s Shop and walk along the street that takes me to our place.

 My mother is waving from the 4th floor, hugging my steps with her eyes.
 I fly her a kiss.

-It is my first time when I am being given money and sent to buy bread from the grocery store.
+It is the first time when she entrusted me with money and sent me to buy bread from the bakery shop.

-It’s a 10-15 minutes walk from our place, between mingled shops, in the downtown of an industrial, small town.
+It’s a 10-minute walk from our place, squeezed between other small shops, in the downtown of an industrial, small town.

 While climbing the stairs, I count again the change and check the bag.

-One of my first steps into a life that tastes differently every time I walk into it with confidence.
-Either bitter, savory, spicy or creamy, the texture, the flavour is nuzzling my spirit.
+One of my first steps into a life that tastes different every time I walk into it with confidence.
+Either bitter, savory, spicy, or creamy, the texture, the flavor is nuzzling my spirit.
 I start living.

-Cheers to life, to all the beauty that I still not know about, to all the paths that I am walking on today and for the ones that will meet me tomorrow.
+Cheers to life, to all the beauty that I still know nothing about, to all the paths that I am walking on today, and to the ones that will meet me tomorrow.